NuGet/docs.microsoft.com-nuget/README.md

 # docs.microsoft.com-nuget

-The NuGet documentation contained in this repository is hosted on [docs.microsoft.com/nuget](https://docs.microsoft.com/nuget/).
+The NuGet documentation contained in this repository is hosted in [NuGet documentation](https://docs.microsoft.com/nuget/).
 This repository was migrated from the former NuGetDocs repository, https://github.com/NuGet/NuGetDocs, which is no longer in active use.

 Contributions to this docset are welcome.
 Please submit PRs to the *main* branch.
 The main branch is used for staging changes which is periodically merged into the *live* branch which is what's published to the live docs site.